 With offices in New Port Richey, FL, across from the West Pasco Judicial Center, we are here to help.
 During the free consultation, we can discuss the pending charges against you, ways to avoid the typical penalties imposed from those charges, and the best ways to aggressively fight the charges.

 Forms for Veterans’ Treatment Court in Pasco County, FL

 The waiver of your right to a speedy trial is pursuant to Florida Rules of Criminal Procedure 3.191 and 948.08(2), Florida Statutes.
-You must agree, stipulate, and acknowledge that, having consulted with a criminal defense attorney, knowingly and intelligently waive the right to a speedy trial.
+You must agree, stipulate, and acknowledge that you consulted with a criminal defense attorney before knowingly and intelligently waiving the right to a speedy trial.

 You must also sign two (2) release forms so that the VA can release records.
 The forms MUST be signed before this case can be reviewed for program eligibility.
 Failure to complete these forms by the due date will result in this case being returned for normal prosecution.

 Keep in mind that just because you complete the application does not mean that you will be accepted into the program.
 Until you are accepted into veterans’ treatment you should attend all court hearings until further notice.
 The completed forms, including the waiver of speedy trial, must be returned to: